 Section II – New Service / Line Extensions

-A pre-construction meeting with a URE representative is required for any new electric service or line extension to determine the location of distribution facilities including metering equipment and to determine the amount of contribution in aid of construction if applicable.
-Property pins must be installed and located prior to the preliminary construction meeting.
+A pre-construction meeting with a URE representative is required for any new electric service or line extension.
+The purpose of the meeting is to determine the location of distribution facilities including metering equipment and establish any applicable amount of Contribution in Aid of Construction(CIAC).
+A driveway must be established, and property pins must be installed and identified prior to the pre-construction meeting.
 Line extensions will normally be located along lot lines when appropriate.
 The Cooperative shall have sole discretion as to the location of all distribution facilities.
-Variance to Cooperative recommended location of distribution facilities may result in an additional contribution in aid of construction charge to recover any additional expense to the Cooperative.
+Variance to Cooperative recommended location of distribution facilities may result in an additional CIAC charge to recover any additional expense to the Cooperative.
 If any property damage occurs as a result of the deviation, repairs are at the member’s expense.

 The Member, Builder, or Developer shall furnish and install the meter base in the manner and location specified by the Cooperative.
 The meter base shall be kept sealed, under control of the Cooperative and maintained by the Member.
 In those instances where electric service is supplied to a low-profile structure or meter pole separate and apart from the electric consuming facility, then the member or developer shall install a fused disconnect or breaker on the low-profile structure or meter pole on the member’s side of the meter base.

 The point of service may be referred to as a point of delivery, the point of attachment, or the line of demarcation.
-The Cooperative shall extend its facilities to the point of attachment designated by the Cooperative on the Member's pole, building, or other suitable structure.
-The Cooperative at its option may own the point of attachment.
+The Cooperative shall extend its facilities to the point of attachment designated by the Cooperative on the Member’s pole, building or other suitable structure.

-The Member shall provide an unencumbered path at the Cooperative's specified width for overhead or underground line extension.
-If the line extension is underground the path must be within 6 inches of final grade.
-The Member shall be responsible for the installation of conduit raceway as required by the Cooperative such as but not limited to paved driveway and parking lot crossings and to Cooperative specifications for underground installations.
+The Member shall provide an unobstructed path at the Cooperative’s specified width for overhead or underground line extensions.
+For underground line extensions the path must be within six inches (6″) of final grade.
+The Member shall be responsible for the installation of conduit raceway as required by the Cooperative, Including, but not limited to, paved driveways and parking lot crossings in accordance with Cooperative specifications for underground installations.
 The Cooperative is not responsible for excavation settlement after construction.
-No electric facilities will be installed until paths are cleared, conduits are in place, and/or the grade slip has been submitted to the Cooperative.
+No electric facilities will be installed until paths are cleared, required conduits are in place and the grade slip has been submitted to the Cooperative.

-The Cooperative reserves the right to assess the Member a trip charge for any unnecessary trips to the job site due to a problem caused by the Member.
-The Cooperative also reserves the right to de-energize any of its facilities if the grade is not to its safety standards.
+The Cooperative reserves the right to assess the Member a trip charge for any additional trips to the job site caused by issues attributable to the member.
+Additionally, the Cooperative reserves the right to de-energize any of its facilities if the grade is not to its safety standards or if additional hazards are present that could compromise the safety of personnel, equipment or the public.

 B. Utility Easement Agreement